Symphony No. 26 (Michael Haydn)

-The first of these movements is now acknowledged by scholars to have been an important influence on Wolfgang Amadeus Mozart's Symphony No. 39, K. 543 in the same key.
+The first of these movements is now acknowledged by scholars to have been an important influence on Mozart's Symphony No. 39 in the same key.

 Discography

 This symphony is included on disc 6 of a set of 20 symphonies on the CPO label with Bohdan Warchal conducting the Slovak Philharmonic.
 It has also been recorded by Capella Savaria conducted by Pál Németh on the Hungaroton label, and by Florian Heyerick with the Academia Palatina on the label Etcetera.